 Richard Bland College Gains Its Independence

-As of last night, Richard Bland College is no longer tied to William & Mary and now operates as an independent institution.SOUTH PRINCE GEORGE, VA, UNITED STATES, April 3, 2025 /EINPresswire.com/ -- Late Wednesday, the Virginia General Assembly accepted Governor Glenn Youngkin’s amendment to have the nine-member Richard Bland College (RBC) board of visitors assume its governance role on July 1, 2025.
-The bill coming out of the General Assembly would have delayed implementation until 2026.
+Richard Bland College is no longer tied to William & Mary and now operates as an independent institution.SOUTH PRINCE GEORGE, VA, UNITED STATES, April 4, 2025 /EINPresswire.com/ -- [UPDATE]

+Late Wednesday, the Virginia General Assembly accepted Governor Glenn Youngkin’s amendment to have the nine-member Richard Bland College (RBC) board of visitors assume its governance role on July 1, 2025.

 A similar bill that would have granted Richard Bland College its own, dedicated governing board never made it to the Governor’s desk in 2023.
 Now, two years later, the General Assembly has ensured the Commonwealth’s only junior college will go the way of Christopher Newport, Old Dominion and other former “branch” campuses of W&M that are now led by independent boards.